Want to double-check your labels? Get my FREE Easy-Peasy Label Checklist!

 Blended Color Additives

 Color additives in cosmetics continue to be a difficult topic.
-Blended cosmetics are especially problematic.
+Blended colors are especially problematic.
 Keeping your products legal requires diligence and an understanding of color additives and the regulations.

 A blended color additive is one that is made with a combination of color components.
 It may also have other ingredients to make them work.